Skip to content

 Our cafeteria continues to delight and surprise us all month long with several tasty offerings that will be available on the days listed below.
 Don’t miss out on these special items from 11:30 a.m. - 2:30 p.m.:

-Become a part of our supportive community by joining our weekly indoor running club!
+Say hello to spring and become a part of our supportive community by joining our weekly outdoor running club!
 No experience is required, as all skill levels are welcome.
-We will meet at the Fitness Center Reception Desk on Tuesdays at 5:00 p.m. to run on the treadmills.
-Please kindly note a gym membership is required to use the treadmills.
-In addition, our hydration station will be open regularly to all UBS employees in the Battery Park Room on Floor 2B - a place to refuel with nutritious refreshments after the run.
+We will meet at the Lobby Reception Desk on Tuesdays at 5:00 p.m. to run along the East River.
+Our hydration station will be open once a week - a place to refuel with nutritious refreshments after the run.
+No registration is required.
 We can't wait to run with you!

 Virtual Wellness Wednesday Classes